[NO TITLE FOUND]

 The program attracted string players from 30 states and 13 foreign countries.
 "They all came for different reasons," Howe says.
 "Teenagers came to try playing something different.
 Some classical players attended to stretch beyond what they normally play."

 Glaser has fostered past collaboration between Berklee and O'Connor; he has known O'Connor since both were teenagers.
 "When I was 17, I played at the Vancouver Folk Music Festival and heard about this amazing 13-year-old fiddler living in Mountainlake Terrace, Washington," Glaser says.
 "I called his mother, and she invited me for a visit.
-Mark took out his fiddle and played variations on 'The Cuckoo's Nest' for a half-hour.
+Mark took out his fiddle and played variations on [the folk song] 'The Cuckoo's Nest' for a half-hour.
 I'll never forget that."
 The two have known each other for 42 years, and Glaser has taught at all of Mark's summer camps over the past 18 years.

 "Mark was very pleased with how the program went," Howe says.
 Plans are under way to make this a permanent summer event at Berklee."